flatironinstitute/slurm-prometheus-exporter/README.md

 - `year`: Jan 1 this year
 - YYYY-MM-DD[THH:MM[:SS]]

+By default, all times (including "now") are delayed by 30 minutes to give slurm time to process rollups.
-Note that slurmdb is much faster at producing reports that cover only whole days.
+Without this, we've observed non-monotonicity in report data. slurmdb is also often much faster at producing reports that cover only whole days, and so queries are split into initial whole-day segment and partial day, and cached for performance.

 ## Dashboards